 Download the Department of Labor’s guide for developing a written safety program.

 2. File a Safety Summary Form

 Once your business has created a written safety program, you need to file a Safety Summary Form with the New Hampshire Department of Labor.
 Employers need to file this every other year by January 1st.

-The form summarizes your safety guide and demonstrates compliance with NH regulations.
+The form summarizes your safety guide and demonstrates compliance with New Hampshire labor laws.
 It asks employers to list basic information, including: